jross765/JKMyMoneyLibNTools/README.md

 ## Planned

 ### Overall
-* Split up the all-encompassing repository into several ones: One per module plus one for the parent.

-  I know, I know, that will come with some disadvantages, and there are people who would advise against it, for valid reasons.
-But life is not black and white, and while I acknowledge that having everything in one single repository makes things easier in the early stages of development, I am convinced that in the long run, the advantages of doing so will outweigh the disadvantages.

 * Possibly contribute some more Java tools / wrapper scripts that already exist in separate repositories that currently are not published.

 ### Module-Specific